Noalune12/webserv/docs/implementation/notes.md

   - nginx: [emerg] value "299" must be between 300 and 599 in /etc/nginx/conf.d/default.conf:2
   - nginx: [emerg] invalid value "abc" in /etc/nginx/conf.d/default.conf:2
   - nginx: [emerg] invalid value "499" in /etc/nginx/conf.d/default.conf:2 -> for code we wont handle
-- path has to start with a `/` since its path is related
+- ⚠️ path has to start with a `/` since its path is related to `root`

 LIST OF ERROR_CODE HANDLED BY US: (won't handle all of them)